-Ohio House approves 'Slow Down' bill for waste collectors
+Ohio governor signs 'Slow Down' bill for waste collectors

 - In a unanimous 84-0 vote yesterday, the Ohio House of Representatives greenlit Senate Bill 127, requiring drivers to move over when passing waste collection trucks with flashing lights, an extension of a rule previously applying only to public safety vehicles.